mohanmca/professional_certification/algorithms/Course/Princeton_Algorithm/Algorithm-I.md

 * Multiple if's without propber else would create issue, especially OBO and insufficient else - would make it complext
 * if > is covered in one branch, ensure <= is covered in another branch
+* When a bug is fixed, try to recollect similar fix that is required in few other places.
+We fix in one place, but forget logic fix in other places.

 ## Latex extension
 * Latex preview